gao-uk/eye-chromatic-visual-feedback-model/README.md

 This schematic eye model and its associated VFM are used to explore how prolonged near work may induce myopia.

 This gnuplot script file accompanies a 2026 study entitled "A Software Model of Chromatic Aberration Visual Feedback in the Eye: Exploring the Role of Near Work in Myopia Development" by G. A. Olmi.
+DOI: https://doi.org/10.21203/rs.3.rs-10898737/v1 .
 The gnuplot script plots the graphs presented in the study.

 The free gnuplot graphing app is available for Microsoft Windows, macOS, Linux and Unix.
 See: http://www.gnuplot.info